 Q: It is possible to study abroad while at the University of Toronto?

 A: Yes.
-Information on studying abroad can be found at www.cie.utoronto.ca/Going.htm) and the Study Abroad Program (www.summerabroad.utoronto.ca/).
+Information on studying abroad can be found at Centre for International Experience ( www.cie.utoronto.ca/Going.htm) and the Study Abroad Program (www.summerabroad.utoronto.ca/).

 Q: I am a high school student.
 Which high school courses will I need in order to study Psychology at the University of Toronto?
 Where can I find more information?

-A: All Psychology programs require a senior-level Calculus math course (grade 12), as we are part of the Life Sciences program at the University.
+A: All Psychology programs require a senior-level calculus math course (grade 12), as we are part of the Life Sciences program at the University.
 Biology is highly recommended but, at this time, is not a required course.
 For students entering the University of Toronto in September 2018, a grade 12 science course (biology, chemistry or physics) MAY be required (this admission requirement is currently under review).
 Information for high school students is available at www.artsci.utoronto.ca/futurestudents/admissions/high-school-students.
 Specific information on admission to the Psychology programs can be found at http://home.psych.utoronto.ca/undergraduate/admissions.htm,

 Q: I want to transfer to the University of Toronto from my current university.
 What should I do?